Interstate 20

 Interstate 20 (I‑20) is a major east–west Interstate Highway in the Southern United States.
-I-20 runs 1539 mi beginning at an interchange with I-10 in Scroggins Draw, Texas, and ending at an interchange with I-95 in Florence, South Carolina.
+I-20 runs 1539 mi beginning at an interchange with I-10 in Reeves County, Texas, 40 mi east of Van Horn, Texas, and ending at an interchange with I-95 in Florence, South Carolina.
 Between Texas and South Carolina, I-20 runs through northern Louisiana, Mississippi, Alabama, and Georgia.
-The major cities that I-20 connects to include Dallas, Texas; Shreveport, Louisiana; Jackson, Mississippi; Birmingham, Alabama; Atlanta, Georgia; and Columbia, South Carolina.
+The major cities that I-20 connects to include Dallas-Fort Worth, Texas; Shreveport, Louisiana; Jackson, Mississippi; Birmingham, Alabama; Atlanta, Georgia; and Columbia, South Carolina.

 From its terminus at I-95, the highway continues about 2 mi eastward into the city of Florence as I-20 Business (I-20 Bus.).